 Show All Answers

-View Emergency Alert Opt In and follow the instructions.
-This system allows all Erie residents and businesses to be notified of an emergency situation in a variety of ways, including on their cell phones, home and work phones, text messaging and email.
+View Emergency Alert Opt In information and follow the instructions.
+Three systems from three counties in Erie allows all Erie residents and businesses to be notified of an emergency situation in a variety of ways, including on their cell phones, home and work phones, text messaging and email.

 Those who want to receive severe weather alerts as soon as they are issued by the National Weather Service should consider purchasing a NOAA Weather Alert Radio.
 (NOAA stands for National Oceanic and Atmospheric Administration.)
 NOAA Weather Alert radios are available at many Front Range pharmacies and grocery stores.
 The radios may be programmed to narrow weather alerts for the Erie area by entering in the S.A.M.E. codes for Boulder and Weld counties.